Avatar: The Last Airbender: Themes

 The series addresses many topics rarely touched on in youth entertainment, including issues relating to war, genocide, imperialism, colonialism and totalitarianism, gender discrimination and female empowerment, marginalization and oppression, and spirituality, as well as philosophical questions surrounding fate, destiny, and free will.

 The show is set during a period in which the world is engulfed in an imperialistic war initiated by the Fire Nation.
 While war is a constant backdrop, the show depicts these effects through the eyes of common people—the oppressed Earth Kingdom citizens as well as indoctrinated Fire Nation schoolchildren—to show how war can and does make victims of everyone.
 While the Fire Nation is presented as the instigator of violence, the show also depicts the systemic inequality experienced by residents in the Earth Kingdom city of Ba Sing Se as well as the nefarious activities of the city's corrupt secret police.
 These situations show the corrupting nature of power and the nuances of good and evil.
 The show introduces viewers to genocide early on when protagonist Aang visits his former home in the Southern Air Temple.
 He arrives to discover his people have been massacred and displays a range of emotions, such as rage, guilt, and sadness.

-The character Zuko and his relationship with his father and Uncle Iroh is the main redemption arc of the series, and represents the show's message that destiny and fate are not binding or set by other people but can be changed.
+The character Zuko and his relationship with his father and Uncle Iroh is the main redemption arc of the series, and represents the show's message that destiny is not binding but rather can be changed.
 In season two, Zuko struggles to conform to the destiny and path determined by his father, but Iroh prods him, asking, "who are you, what do you want?"

 The show also represents a diverse cast of characters in order to tackle the issue of marginalization.
 For example, in introducing a blind character like Toph and a paraplegic boy like Teo, the show depicts characters with vulnerabilities overcoming their physical and societal limitations.
 This is also true when it comes to the show's female characters.
 For example, female protagonist Katara faces systemic sexism when she reaches the Northern Water Tribe to learn waterbending, only to learn that girls and women are prohibited from doing so; a rule that is deeply ingrained within the culture.
 In another example, her brother Sokka initially espouses sexist viewpoints and is dismissive of the all-female Kyoshi Warriors, but learns to respect and appreciate their skills and mature as a person and fighter.
 According to Kirk Hamilton of Kotaku, these themes represent the show's message that it is more important to be oneself than to hew to societal expectations.